hvianna/audioMotion.js/README.md

 ## Basic usage

-You can load individual songs from your PC using the **Load a song** option.
+You can load individual songs from your PC using the **Play a song** option.
 This allows for quick visualization of any song, but won't let you enqueue several songs for playback.

 For a more practical listening / visualization session, the idea is that you use pre-defined playlists.
 You can load a playlist by selecting it from the list and clicking the **LOAD** button.
 This will **add** the selected playlist's content into the current playlist, which is shown under **Playlist**.